Battle Nations: Discontinuation

 In February 2015, it was announced that the Swedish development company King had purchased Z2 Live Inc. for $150 million.
 Subsequently, Battle Nations was pulled from the Steam platform on April 16, 2015.
 During this time, the game developers released fewer and fewer updates and events.
 On July 17, 2015, the game developers released the last update, focused on a new world boss and two eventual boss-strikes, along with some additional units.
 Shortly after in November 2015, Activision Blizzard announced their plans to purchase King, and the deal was finalized on February 23, 2016.

 On June 28, 2016, Z2 announced that it was closing down all its live service games, and that all Z2 games would no longer be available to download.
 Battle Nations was officially shut down on September 28, 2016.

 Z2 was ultimately closed down on February 12, 2019, in the wake of corporate restructuring by King's parent company, Activision Blizzard.

 Revival

 In the years following the closure of Battle Nations, fans of the game started work on several "inspired" spin-offs and direct fan re-creations of the game.
 The development of these fan-made remakes was hindered by legal disputes with King over the use of the Battle Nations intellectual property.
-However, in October 2023, Madrona Games announced they had reached a license agreement with King to continue work on an official re-release of Battle Nations, which is now available to the public.
+However, in October 2023, Madrona Games announced they had reached a license agreement with King to continue work on an official re-release of Battle Nations, which was fully released in 2025.